 5. Reviewing Your Contract

-The builder contracts I have come across often feature clauses non refundable deposits, limited finance contingencies, flexible completion dates, material escalation clauses and more.
+The builder contracts we have come across often feature clauses such as non refundable deposits, limited finance contingencies, flexible completion dates, material escalation clauses and more.

 With a resale home, most of the homes use boilerplate Realtor Association contracts, or something equivalent.
 Not so with builder contracts.
 Every builder uses different wording.

 An agent who has seen a lot of these builder contracts (both in writing and executed during transactions) can help you to know what you are signing.

 Some builders are better than others at explaining their contract.